joaquim-de-melo-neto/junit/README.md

 > ignored.
 Note, however, that each conditional annotation may be used in
 > conjunction with other conditional annotations in the
 > org.junit.jupiter.api.condition package.

+---

+To control the order in which test methods are executed, annotate your test class or test interface with @TestMethodOrder and specify the desired MethodOrderer implementation.
+You can implement your own custom MethodOrderer or use one of the following built-in MethodOrderer implementations. \
+• **Alphanumeric:** sorts test methods alphanumerically based on their names and formal parameter lists. \
+• **OrderAnnotation:** sorts test methods numerically based on values specified via the @Order annotation. \
+• **Random:** orders test methods pseudo-randomly and supports configuration of a custom seed.

+---